jjhelfman/AGOL_Backup_Append/README.md

     - Note:
         > The AGOL username is case sensitive.
 The password input appears blank.
         > Make sure to exclude quotation marks from the folder path.
+4. When publishing to AGOL from a CSV file, the result will be point geometry, so make sure the CSV source file has a latitude and longitude (decimal degrees) in each row.
-4. append_csv.py asks for the source CSV's location and the feature layer's URL, including the numerical Layer ID at the end (i.e. https://services8.arcgis.com/exgR4BNI38IIwXOt/arcgis/rest/services/Preserves_FeatureToPoint/FeatureServer/0).
+5. The append_csv.py script is a developer-friendly script that asks for the source CSV's location and the feature layer's URL, including the numerical Layer ID at the end (i.e. https://services8.arcgis.com/exgR4BNI38IIwXOt/arcgis/rest/services/Preserves_FeatureToPoint/FeatureServer/0).
 Do not include quotation marks here.
     - Update the following:
         > The item_properties parameter in add_csv()'s gis.content.add() call.
         > The field_mappings and append_fields paramaters in the append_to_layer()'s feature_layer.append() call.
+        > Comment out the item_csv.delete() call as needed.
+6. The append_csv_user_input.py script is more user-friendly, as it asks for the CSV's item properties and automatically defines the append's field parameters.
+The item_csv.delete() call can be commented out if you'd like to keep the CSV on AGOL.

 ## Sources